CS10: Blog Entry

 - Rule #1: Your post must be at least four healthy paragraphs long.
-Feel free to go beyond that, but we seriously doubt that any topic that is covered in less space will be adequately described.
-There's also a soft limit around 550 words...try not too exceed this by too much. ;-)
+Feel free to go much further than that, but we seriously doubt that any topic that is covered in less space will be adequately described.

 - Rule #2: You must cite at least three (3) different sources.
 Feel free to use printed texts, readings from class, or textbooks from other classes.
 You can also use news articles from reputable sources or Wikipedia if it's appropriate for your topic, but at least one source must be from somewhere other than Wikipedia.
 A full MLA/APA-style citation is not necessary here; we're just interested to know where you got your information and where to go if we want to know more.